 - Carefully transfer the baking sheet with the ice cube mold on it to the freezer for about 30 minutes (or until hard) to help the chocolate set.
 Or you can also set it at room temperature if you prefer, but it'll take longer.

 - Remove the spoons from the mold by gently flexing the mold around like you would with ice cubes to release the chocolates and pull them out.
-Use right away or store (in a cool place) by wrapping in a cellophane bag and tying a ribbon around the top.
+Use right away or store them by wrapping in a cellophane bag (or plastic wrap) and tying a ribbon around the top.

 Notes